AuburnSounds/Dplug/README.md

 OS X 10.7+
 Probably possible to go below in cases, but impractical.
 To try that modify the "release" tool.
-D compilers do not support OS X 10.6 anymore.
+D compilers do not support OS X 10.6 anymore so you won't get any help in case of problem.

 - What D compiler can possibly be used?